sindresorhus/caprine/readme.md

 If you like to have Caprine minimized on startup, open it from the command-line with the `--minimize` flag.

+### Prevent link tracking

+Links that you click on will not be tracked by Facebook.

 ### Keyboard shortcuts

 Description            | Keys